Unitarity effects in elastic scattering at the LHC: Abstract

 \section{Abstract}

 We study the high-energy behavior of the elastic scattering amplitude using two distinct unitarization schemes: the eikonal and the $U$-matrix.
 Our analysis begins with a formalism involving solely Pomerons, incorporating pion-loop insertions in the Pomeron trajectory representing the nearest singularity generated by $t$-channel unitarity.
 Subsequently, we explore a scenario that includes the presence of an Odderon.
 In our analyses, we explore the tension between the TOTEM and the ATLAS measurements for $\sigma_{tot}$ and $d\sigma/dt$ at 7, 8, and 13 TeV, and the subsequent implications for the properties of both the Pomeron and Odderon.
-Our results show that the Odderon phase factor $\xi_{\Bbb O}= -1$ is favored in both unitarization schemes.
+Our results show that the Odderon phase factor $\xi_{\Bbb O}= -1$ is favored in both unitarization schemes, supporting an Odderon with a phase opposite to that of other crossing-odd components of the scattering amplitude.
 More interestingly, this specific phase factor stands as the sole one that aligns with results consistent with a non-zero Odderon coupling.